If you’re new to the world of VPN, or just want to improve your online security with a free VPN - then you’ve come to the right place!

 Internet anonymity is a controversial topic.
 You may want to protect yourself from unethical online snoopers looking for ways to retrieve account credentials left accessible by an insecure network, but they’re not the only ones after your data!
 Commercial companies have been interested in our browsing and buying habits for years.
 It’s why Amazon has been so successful and why loyalty cards exist.
 Some may say “if you’ve nothing to hide, then you’ve nothing to worry about”.
 However, you may not care about someone knowing that you’ve searched for a holiday in Spain or streamed Love Island, but you may not appreciate targeted advertising when you’ve researched a medical condition.
 If you’re sat on the fence - ask Edward Snowden what he thinks!

 How do I get a free VPN?

-Proton VPN are a very well-respected VPN provider based in Switzerland.
+Proton VPN is a very well-respected VPN provider based in Switzerland.
 Switzerland has some of the world’s strongest privacy laws.
 It’s also outside of EU and US jurisdiction.
 Switzerland isn’t under any obligation to enact laws from any politico-economic union such as the EU.
 So, if you’re looking for a VPN provider - it’s a great place to find one!

 To begin taking advantage of Proton’s free VPN service, you just need to visit their website and register with a username and password. www.account.protonvpn.com/signup